A Note About Response Time

-We recommend people to take the Prison Yoga Project training before applying to become a Facilitator.
-Attending this training will help interested people in clarifying what this work is and what it is not.
+We recommend that people take Prison Yoga Project’s Foundational Training before applying to become a Facilitator.
+Attending this training will help interested people clarify what this work is and what it is not.
 It will orient them to our mission, philosophy, and methodology.
-It will provide an informed foundation for deciding whether or not to apply to become Prison Yoga Project Facilitator.
+It will provide an informed foundation for deciding whether or not to apply to become a Prison Yoga Project Facilitator.
 Attending training, however, does not guarantee a person a position as a Prison Yoga Project Facilitator.

 People who wish to become a Prison Yoga Project Facilitator will begin the process by completing our online application.

 Anyone who has completed a yoga teacher training program may apply.
-We prefer candidates who are certified yoga therapists, Somatic Experiencing Practitioners, or mental health professionals with training in somatic modalities.
+We prefer certified yoga therapists, Somatic Experiencing Practitioners, or mental health professionals with training in somatic modalities.
 We prefer candidates who have advanced training in trauma-informed yoga.
 Experience working with incarcerated people or similar groups is a plus.
-People we accept as Facilitators who have not completed training with Prison Yoga Project are expected to do so at the earliest convenience.
+We expect Facilitators who have not completed training with Prison Yoga Project to do so at the earliest convenience upon acceptance.

-Once an application is complete, our team reviews it in consideration of the qualifications of the applicant, the need for facilitators in specific areas, and our capacity to onboard new facilitators or explore new opportunities to initiate a program.
-Following this review, we will work with the applicant to schedule an initial interview.
+Once an application is complete, our team reviews it in consideration of the applicant’s qualifications, the need for facilitators in specific areas, and our capacity to onboard new facilitators or explore new opportunities to initiate a program.
+We will work with the applicant to schedule an initial interview following this review.